ltn22/yang-evol/draft-toutain-schc-coreconf-management.md

 # Protocol Stack

-The management inside the instance has its own IPv6 stack totally independant of the rest of the system.
+The management inside the instance has its own IPv6 stack totally independent of the rest of the system.
 The goal is to implement IPv6/UDP/CoAP to allow the implementation of the CORECONF interface.
 No other kind of traffic is allowed.

 The end-point acting as a Device has the IPv6 address fe80::1/64 and the other end fe80::2/64.